biallo/jquery-toc/README.md

-# A jQuery Table of Contents Plugin
+# A jQuery table of contents plugin

-Please see the demo.html